Fe-Mu/SOS-listener/README.md

 ## Manually Update App

-At the end of the following steps you should end up with a single and updated App install.
+At the end of the following steps you should end up with a single and updated App installation.
 The update should NEVER create a duplicate of the App.
 If you notice a duplicate was created after the update it could mean it is not the original APK published by the developer.
 Uninstall the App duplicate, delete the recently downloaded APK and please inform the developer about this.

 1. Download the new release in the official GitHub Website/Repository (search for the "Releases" in the column on the right side of the page).
 2. Go to the location where the APK was downloaded (usually the Downloads folder).